The Way of Torah

 When we look at the Ten Commandments, we will see that we can split them in two sets of five instructions each.
 First set deals with relationship with God, and the second set deals with interpersonal relationships.
 Thus The Law, that is, the Ten Words, really hangs on those two generalizations.
 (And since prophets are expected to be fully realized individuals, there should be no discussion why they also must align with the same.
 Also let’s not forget that Moses got exactly two tablets too.)

 This is further echoed in the discourse about defilement.
 When asked for explanation, Jesus said, “For out of the heart come evil thoughts — murder, adultery, sexual immorality, theft, false testimony, slander.
 These are what defile a person; but eating with unwashed hands does not defile them.”

 As can be seen, making the case against evil thoughts which instigate murder, adultery, sexual immorality, theft, false testimony, and slander is exactly what constitutes the half of the Covenant that deals with relationships between humans — no murder, no cheating, no stealing, no lying, no envy.
 That is, love your neighbor as yourself.

 It’s more than obvious what it all means.
-The alleged law (Pentateuch, Talmud, Midrash) is abolished because these scriptures were never a part of covenant in the first place, while the actual Law, the one “set in stone” which Moses brought from Mount Sinai, will be in effect until Universe ceases to be because it is embedded in its very fabric.
+The alleged law (Pentateuch, Talmud, Midrash) is abolished because these scriptures were never a part of covenant in the first place, while the actual Law, the one “set in stone” which Moses brought from Mount Sinai (as the story goes), will be in effect until Universe ceases to be because it is embedded in its very fabric.